iamknownstranger/iamknownstranger.github.io/README.md

-This is my portfolio where I showcased all of my work both academic and non-academic projects
+This is my portfolio where I showcased all of my work